LucasMallmannEich/Simple_C_Projects/README.md

 # Simple C Projects
-Repositório que contém meus códigos criados em C.
+Repository that contains my codes created in C.
-Todos eles possuem um README.md explicando a proposta e o modo de solução encontrada para superar o desafio inicial.
+All of them have a README.md explaining the purpose and the way I was able to find the solution to solve the problem.